A Santa Muerte Altar For Working with the Lady of Holy Death

 Setting Up an Altar to Santa Muerte

 To develop a relationship and work with Santa Muerte, it is best to create an altar for her.
-This gives her a space in your home, and ensures that you will devote energy to her and make time for her in your life.
+This gives her a space in your home and ensures that you will devote energy to her and make time for her in your life.
 Since she is petitioned for help by the downtrodden, she does not require a fancy altar or elaborate surroundings.
-An image of her, a candle, and a glass of water are all that are really necessary, though some enjoy including flowers, offering bowls, and other items in their worship.
+An image of her, a candle, and a glass of water are all that is really necessary, though some enjoy including flowers, offering bowls, and other items in their worship.
 The image can be a prayer card depicting Santa Muerte, or an elaborate statue of her.
 The candle can be a red, black, or white pillar candle, or something as small and simple as a tealight or white birthday candle.

 Choose a quiet spot that will not be disturbed by children or animals.
 Clean it thoroughly -- sweep the floor, mop, dust, and do whatever you need to do.
 After that, cleanse the area by washing the floor and table with blessed salt water, using a Spiritual Cleansing floor wash, misting the area with Florida Water, or burning purifying herbs or incense.
 After this, you can set up your altar however you like.
 There is only one stipulation: Santa Muerte does not like to share her altar.
 The list of saints and spirits she is willing to share space with is short, so keep her altar dedicated to her and her alone.